opis/pattern/README.md

 ### Installation

-This library is available on [Packagist](https://packagist.org/packages/opis/pattern) and can be installed using [Composer](http://getcomposer.org).
+This library is available on [Packagist](https://packagist.org/packages/opis/pattern) and can be installed from a command line interface by using [Composer](http://getcomposer.org).

 ```bash
 composer require opis/pattern
 ```

-Or directly in `composer.json` file
+Or you could directly reference it into your `composer.json` file as a dependency

 ```json
 {